Identification tools for Australian sawflies

 D. Xyloperga lalage

 Fig. 8 - lateral (A) and anterior (B) views of Pergagrapta spinolae, dorso-lateral view (C) of Pergagrapta polita and dorso-lateral view (D) of Xyloperga lalage showing additional structures on the head and thorax.
-Photos kindly provided (CC BY 4.0) by Reiner Richter - A. & B. from this iNaturalist observation, C. from this one, and D. from this one.
+Photos kindly provided (CC-BY) by Reiner Richter - A. & B. from this iNaturalist observation, C. from this one, and D. from this one.

 There are 152 described species of native Australian sawflies, distributed among 4 families – Pergidae, Argidae, Zenargidae & Tenthredinidae.
 How do you identify an individual sawfly (I’ll call this ‘your insect’) from this large number of candidates?